George McGovern: Opposition to Vietnam War

 In January 1965 McGovern made his first major address on Vietnam, saying that "We are not winning in South Vietnam ...
 I am very much opposed to the policy, now gaining support in Washington, of extending the war to the north."
 McGovern instead proposed a five-point plan advocating a negotiated settlement involving a federated Vietnam with local autonomy and a UN presence to guarantee security and fair treatment.
-The speech gave McGovern national visibility as one of the "doves" in the debate over Vietnam.
-However, McGovern made moderate-to-hawkish statements at times too, flatly rejecting unconditional withdrawal of U.S. forces and criticizing antiwar draft-card burnings as "immature, impractical, and illegal."
+The speech gave McGovern national visibility as one of the "doves" in the debate over Vietnam; however, McGovern made moderate-to-hawkish statements at times too, flatly rejecting unconditional withdrawal of U.S. forces and criticizing the Opposition to United States involvement in the Vietnam War draft-card burnings as "immature, impractical, and illegal".
 He eschewed personal criticism of Johnson.
 In November 1965 McGovern traveled to South Vietnam for three weeks.
 The human carnage he saw in hospital wards deeply upset him, and he became increasingly outspoken about the war upon his return, more convinced than ever that Vietnam was a political, not military, problem.
 Now he was ready, as he later said, "not merely to dissent, but to crusade" against the war.

 McGovern voted in favor of Vietnam military appropriations in 1966 through 1968, not wanting to deprive U.S. forces of necessary equipment.
 Nevertheless, his antiwar rhetoric increased throughout 1967.
 Over the years, Johnson had invited McGovern and other Senate doves to the White House for attempts to explain the rationale for his actions in Vietnam; McGovern came away from the final such visit, in August 1967, shaken by the sight of a president "tortured and confused ... by the mess he has gotten into in Vietnam."